How to Do Military Presses with Perfect Form (Stay Safe)

 Work Out Like a Soldier and Get Super Fit

 They say shoulders make the man.
-You can have huge biceps, a washboard stomach, and fabulous traps, but unless you are wearing a tight fitting shirt your clothes will cover up all that magnificence.
+You can have huge biceps, a washboard stomach, and fabulous traps, but unless you are wearing a tight-fitting shirt your clothes will cover up all that magnificence.
 Not so with shoulders.

 A man with broad shoulders will be looked at with admiration by both males and females.
 One great bodybuilding exercise that will help you get well-defined shoulders is the military press.
 But, in order to achieve this, you will need to do the military press with perfect form.

 The military press is an excellent exercise for building shoulder muscles.
 It can be done seated or standing.
 The seated version focuses primarily on the shoulder muscles (anterior and lateral deltoids), triceps, and lower trapezius muscles.
-The standing version uses all of the muscles mentioned previously, but also engages your core muscles as well.
+The standing version uses all of the muscles mentioned previously but also engages your core muscles as well.

 Military presses are a great exercise, but only if done with the correct form.